Cirkit Designer Logo

 • Microcontroller: ATtiny85

-• Clock Speed: 8 MHz (default) or 16 MHz (with external clock)
+• Clock Speed: 8 MHz (internal oscillator, configurable up to 20 MHz with an external crystal)

 • Flash Memory: 8 KB (6 KB available for user programs)